OceanDataTools/sealog-server/README.md

 I've also setup a Slack channel for sealog, please contact me at oceandatarat at gmail dot com if you would like an invitation.

 # Current Users
-Customized versions of Sealog are currently supporting the human occupied vehicle Alvin and the remotely operated vehicle JASON operated by the Woods Hole Oceanographic Institution.
+Sealog Server is currently used by the Woods Hole Oceanographic Institution to support science eventlogging for the JASON ROV and Alvin HOV.
+Sealog is also used for shoreside event logging of the NOAA Ship Okeanos Explorer and E/V Nautilus

 # Thanks and acknowledgments
 Sealog is in ongoing development thanks to the generosity of the Schmidt Ocean Institute (SOI) who have supported the project since 2018.
-I also want to thank the Woods Hole Oceanographic Institution who provided the initial inspiration for the project and have become it's first adopters.
+I also want to thank the Woods Hole Oceanographic Institution who provided the initial inspiration for the project and are slated to become it's first user.

 Lastly I want to thank the UNOLS community who have helped me since the beginning by sharing their wealth of experience and technical ability.